valericus/merklion-test-taks/README.md

-The script pulls four crypto-currency exchanges (Livecoin, Bittrex, Bitfinex, Poloniex) in asynchronous ways and reports best prices for following pairs:
+The script pulls four crypto-currency exchanges (Livecoin, Bittrex, Bitfinex, Poloniex) in asynchronous way and reports some info about following pairs:

 * minimal bid for LTC/BTC,
 * minimal bid for LTC/ETH,